Stayers Chase Triple Crown

-In the past legendary staying chasers such as Arkle, Desert Orchid and Best Mate had won the King George VI Chase at Kempton Park and the Cheltenham Gold Cup in the same season, however they never had the chance to complete the modern-day treble as the Betfair Chase was inaugurated in 2005.
-Only in 2006/2007 Kauto Star managed to complete the feat and be the first to win the £1 million bonus.
+In the past, staying chasers such as Arkle, Desert Orchid and Best Mate had won the King George VI Chase at Kempton Park and the Cheltenham Gold Cup in the same season, however they never had the chance to complete the modern-day treble as the Betfair Chase was inaugurated in 2005.
+Only in 2006/2007 Kauto Star managed to complete the feat and became the first to win the £1 million bonus.